New manager FAQs

-A member of staff has requested flexible working conditions, what action should I take in consideration of this?
+A member of staff has requested flexible working conditions, what action should I take into consideration of this?

 How will my new member of staff’s email account be set up?

-This is an automatic process, once the new starter’s details are entered onto the HR system (ICIS).
+This is an automatic process once the new starter’s details are entered into the HR system (ICIS).

 Where can I find information on managing a member of staff’s probation period?

-The for all staff, with the exception of Lecturers, Senior Lecturers, Readers and Professors, will guide you through the procedure to be followed.
+Except for Lecturers, Senior Lecturers, Readers and Professors, the "New Staff - Guidance for managers" web pages will guide you through the procedure to be followed.